 A Culture Built on Customer Experience

-From the beginning, Four Seasons focused on guest experience.
+From the beginning, Four Seasons focused on the customer experience.
 In fact, the company made experience its main differentiator—its product, so to speak—and in the process redrew the definition of luxury.
 Sharp’s idea of luxury had very little to do with the lavish or luxurious surroundings of the hotel itself.
 Luxury, he determined, was the way guests felt during their stay, as described in his book about the Four Seasons experience, Four Seasons: The Story of a Business Philosophy.
 The guest’s interactions and relationships with employees created a feeling of luxury.
-So did the small, considerate touches, like complimentary shampoo and conditioner in the shower— amenities that Four Seasons made a standard part of the guest experience, long before it became “standard” to include toiletries in hotels.
+So did the small, considerate touches, like complimentary shampoo and conditioner in the shower—amenities that Four Seasons made a standard part of the guest experience, long before it became “standard” to include toiletries in hotels.
 Luxury was the cumulative guest experience.
-This unique philosophy fueled the company’s growth from a single motel in Toronto to 92 Four Seasons Hotels and Resorts around the world.
+This unique philosophy fueled the company’s growth from a single motel in Toronto to 92 Four Seasons Hotels and Resorts properties around the world.

 In a keynote address at the Stanford Graduate School of Business, Sharp said: “The outcome in our industry normally depends on the front-line employees—doormen, bellmen, waiters, maids, the lowest-paid people—and often, in too many companies, the least motivated.
 These front-line staff represent our product to our customers.
 In the most realistic sense, they are the product.”

 Fast forward to 2013, and the Four Season focus on experience is still in full bloom.
 In fact, Four Seasons executive Scott Taber, Four Seasons VP of Rooms, was honored as Customer Champion by 1to1 Media for his work in leading CX initiatives and for embodying the admirable ideals of the organization.
 The 1to1 Media Customer Champions program recognizes customer-centric leaders who use innovative approaches to instill customer-focused strategies throughout their organizations that make a positive bottom-line impact.
-Taber has been with Four Seasons since 1985, serving as General Manager of multiple locations and leading customer experience initatives from different executive roles.
+Taber has been with Four Seasons since 1985, serving as General Manager of multiple locations and leading customer experience initiatives from different executive roles.

 “We are passionate about the customer experience at Four Seasons,” says Taber.
 “This recognition is a testament to the strength of our entire team and the commitment we’ve made to continuously enhance the guest experience.”